UKHomeOffice/cop-design-guidelines/guides/workflow/simple-form-bpmn.md

 expires: 2020-12-31
 order: 4
 ---
-# Building a form and BPMN and deploying to COP
+# Building a form and BPMN, and deploying to COP

 ## Introduction

 This is a guide to how to build simple forms in Form Builder, linking those forms to a BPMN, and then uploading the BPMN to COP, using the Camunda modeller.

-The first form is a 'request' form, in this example a request for holiday or time off, the second form displays the data submitted in the first form and allows the approver to approve or deny the holiday request.
+The first form is a 'request' form, in this example a request for holiday or time off.
+The second form is an 'approval' form.
+It displays the data submitted in the first form, and allows the approver to approve or deny the holiday request.

-This guide will explain not only how to build a form but how to associate it to a BPMN and then deploy that to COP.
+This guide will explain not only how to build a form, but how to associate it to a BPMN, and then deploy that to COP.

 ## Building the forms

 You need to decide which components you need on your form.
-For this first example form there are four components:
+For this first example, 'holiday request' form, there are three components:

 * Disabled text box pre-populated with the user's given and family name.